gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 wrong?

 Rojyar had followed the guardsmen into the courtyard.
 I stop struggling and smile at him as brightly as I can.
 "Rojyar.
-Rojyar, I'm---" Oh, it is so *hard* to say, but what else can I do?
+Rojyar, I'm—" Oh, it is so *hard* to say, but what else can I do?
 "I'm sorry.
 For hitting you.
 But never mind that now.
 I need you to go to Shau Sheu's.
 Go and fetch her immediately, do you understand?
 Tell her the spell must have gone wrong.
 Tell her about